 The Irene Gandy Directing Assistantships

-Lamar Jefferson and Kimberly Marable in the 2023 Guthrie Theatre production of "Blues for an Alabama Sky," directed by Nicole A. Watson.
-Jessica Natalie Smith served as Assistant Director through The Drama League Stage Directing Assistantships program.
+Lamar Jefferson and Kimberly Marable in the Guthrie Theatre/McCarter Theatre Center co-production of "Blues for an Alabama Sky," directed by Nicole A. Watson, assisted by Jessica Natalie Smith.
 Photo: Dan Norman

 In an effort to remove barriers to access that disproportionately affect BIPOC/Global Majority directors in the early stages of their careers, The Drama League Irene Gandy Directing Assistantships partners with acclaimed BIPOC/Global Majority stage directors to provide assistant directing opportunities to early-career BIPOC/Global Majority and/or historically marginalized directors on their productions across the United States.